-Winner Of Gold Award at 2018 International Wine & Spirit Competition
+Winner Of Two Gold Awards at 2018 International Wine & Spirit Competition

 Celtic folklore is built upon a tradition of oral storytelling passed down through the generations; few tales have sent audiences to such restless sleep than that of the deathly bark of the Spirit Dog, known as the Cù-Sìth (pronounced Coo Shee).

 A murderous hound of terrifying stature, with a dishevelled, braided coat, emanating an unearthly green glow, the Cù-Sìth patrols the remote Scottish hills and nests in the clefts of rock in the Highlands.
 During the darkness of night, it descends into the misty Glens to prey upon weary and lost travellers.